tmr08c/tmr08c.github.io/content/blog/2021/02/a-quote-against-imposter-syndrome/index.md

 - 2 quotes from others
 - 1 question intended to get you thinking

-The quote that I want to share comes from architect [Christopher Alexander](https://en.wikipedia.org/wiki/Christopher_Alexander) and is the foreword to [_Patterns of Software_ by Richard P. Gabriel](https://www.amazon.com/gp/product/B003TJ9FGE/ref=as_li_qf_asin_il_tl?ie=UTF8&tag=jamesclearema-20&creative=9325&linkCode=as2&creativeASIN=B003TJ9FGE&linkId=5bbe96d0ee2542beb53da79c788894af) (_note:_ I copied the link from Jame Clear's newsletter which appears to be an affiliate link if that kind of thing bothers you).
+The quote that I want to share comes from architect [Christopher Alexander](https://en.wikipedia.org/wiki/Christopher_Alexander) and is the foreword to [_Patterns of Software_ by Richard P. Gabriel](https://www.amazon.com/gp/product/B003TJ9FGE/ref=as_li_qf_asin_il_tl?ie=UTF8&tag=jamesclearema-20&creative=9325&linkCode=as2&creativeASIN=B003TJ9FGE&linkId=5bbe96d0ee2542beb53da79c788894af) (note, I copied the link from Jame Clear's newsletter which appears to be an affiliate link if that kind of thing bothers you).

  > In my life as an architect, I find that the single thing which inhibits
  > young professionals, new students most severely, is their acceptance of